 MDB provides brokerage services through either a cash brokerage account or margin brokerage account, based on your eligibility and selection.
 In a cash brokerage account, you must pay for your purchases in full at the time of purchase.
 In a margin brokerage account, you are engaging in a transaction in which securities are purchased partially through a margin loan extended to you by our clearing firm, for which the securities act as collateral.
 If the securities in your account decline in value, so does the value of the collateral supporting your loan, and, as a result, our clearing firm can sell securities or other assets in your account held with MDB or issue a margin call, in order to maintain the required equity in the account.
 You will incur interest costs as a result of your margin balance.
 While many securities are eligible to be used as collateral for a margin loan, some assets are not eligible to be used for margin collateral.
 It is important that you fully understand the risks involved in trading securities on margin.

 Given that a margin-enabled brokerage account has specific eligibility requirements, unique costs, and governing regulatory requirements, our default brokerage option is a cash brokerage account.
 You must execute a separate margin agreement before engaging in margin brokerage activity.
 This agreement contains important information you should understand and consider before establishing a margin brokerage relationship.
-If contemplating use of margin, please consult our website mdb.com/margin for additional details.
+If contemplating use of margin, please consult our website mdb.com/margin-disclosure-statement for additional details.

 MDB has established compensation practices including fees and other charges for the services provided and products sold.
 MDB financial professionals are compensated in connection with the firm’s investment banking revenues (including revenues from sale of private placements or public offerings) and/or purchase or sale of securities, i.e., through participation in MDB’s equity compensation (which can be stock, options or warrants) and cash compensation.